How COVID-19 Is Impacting Essential Industries

 A consumer packaged goods company informed us that they are eliminating hold over and come in early overtime so that shifts don’t mix.
 A food and beverage company explained that they limited the size and frequency of meetings, particularly their pre-shift huddles and trainings.

 Some are considering more drastic measures, including the restructuring of their shifts altogether.
 To have less changeover per day (1 instead of 2), a government agency was contemplating moving from 8-hour schedules to 12.
 Not only would less people come in contact with each other, but less people would be working on a day.
-By reconfiguring the scheduling tool, our customers can switch schedules around easily, even in times of crisis.
+By reconfiguring the automated scheduling tool, our customers can switch schedules around easily, even in times of crisis.

 Greater Need for Data and Reporting